The Aldora 18: How to prevent dementia

 These risk factors are spread out across our lifetimes, but mostly cluster around midlife, or the ages of 40-60.

-This means that these decades are the best time to start investing in your brain’s future.
+This means that these decades are the best time to start investing in your brain’s future, although it is never too late to start.

 14 ways to prevent 45% of dementia cases in the world.